berkansezer77/home-assistant/custom-cards/spotify-card-v2/README.md

 ## Page Properties:

 - White and Dark Theme Ready.
+- 2 different card styles for white and dark template in one single card!!
 - Design changes on white theme.
 - Switch between white and dark modes with one click
 - Beatiful artwork design for every song.